marlospomin/fallout/README.md

 # About

 Fallout is a personal project designed to be a responsive/pixel-perfect HTML5/CSS3 front-end template.
-Once the project is ready it will be released as a freebie exclusively here on Github, feel free to share with your friends.
+Once the project is ready it will be released as a freebie exclusively here on Github.
 Help me build this project (Check the Contribute section) it's really easy.
-Last but not least, Fallout will be reworked as a Rails project and should be available soon, ETA: ~Q1 2016.
+Last but not least, Fallout will be reworked as a Rails project and should be available soon, ETA: 22-31 Dec.

 ## Current State

-The theme itself is in a "almost-ready" state.
-Home page: *75%* done.
+The home page is in a "almost-ready" state. *85%* done.

 # Usage